dekuNukem/duckyPad-Pro/doc/duckyscript_info.md

 * Change RGB colors
 * And more!

-This allows writing ultra-specific macros for your exact needs.
+This allows highly customized macros for your exact needs.

 ## First Time?